Protowalker/algebraify/README.md

 This is a single-goal library that utilizes generators to add algebraic effects to javascript and typescript.

+## Usage
+Add it to your project by using `npm install algebraify` or `yarn add algebraify`, in case you didn't know.

 ## Examples

 ### Javascript